Jmcdermott7001/ChefRepo/README.md

 # ChefRepo
-This repo is used for Chef development and testing
+This repo is used for Chef development and testing.